fcchn4/fcchn4.github.io/content/post/gnu-linux/_index.en.md

 +++
 author = "Fcch"
-description = "Space for articles about GNU / Linux"
+description = "Space for articles about GNU/Linux"
 +++